 This post is around 4,000 words long.
-It walks you through some of the setup processes, tools and plugins many successful probloggers use on their sites.
+It walks you through some of the setup processes, tools and plugins many successful probloggers use.

-They’re ideas and suggestions rather than orders.
+What follows are ideas and suggestions.
 You don’t have to do any of these things, but I’ve found they help me when I’m setting up a WordPress site for myself or a client.

 NB Some of these ideas won’t work on WordPress.com blogs.

 Okay, go grab a coffee if you’re feeling parched, if not, let’s get going…

 - Complete basic information about your blog

 - Install a theme that suits the purpose of your blog